msc94/coding_assistant/README.md

 ```

 **Explanation:**
-- **User interacts with the Coding Assistant through the CLI.**
+- **User interacts with the Coding Assistant through the CLI with command-line arguments.**
-- **CLI collects user inputs and passes them to the Orchestrator Agent.**
+- **CLI passes arguments and tasks directly to the Orchestrator Agent.**
-- **Configuration and conversation history are managed automatically.**
+- **Conversation history is managed automatically (no config files needed).**
 - **The Orchestrator delegates tasks to specialist agents (Generic Agent, Feedback Agent).**
 - **Agents interact with external services (MCP Servers: Filesystem, Shell, Fetch/Tavily) as needed for their task.**
 - **Results flow back through the Orchestrator to the CLI, and are shown to the user.**